Continent urinary diversion (internal pouch)

 Going home

-Your nurse is likely to set up an ordering system for you to get supplies from your local pharmacy prescription service.
-Or from a medical devices delivery service.
+Your nurse is likely to set up an ordering system for you to get the bags.
+This can be from:

-Or they might give you a prescription card with details of all the equipment you need.
-You then you take the card to your GP to get the bags and supplies.
-When you collect this from your pharmacy you will need to show your medical exemption card so you don't have to pay for your stoma equipment.
+When you collect this from your pharmacy you will then need to show your medical exemption card so you don't have to pay for your stoma equipment.

-You might have a district nurse visit instead.
-You will have phone numbers to contact for advice when you are at home.
-The teams are there to support you.
+Your stoma nurse might visit you at home.
+Or you may have a district nurse Open a glossary item visit instead.
+You will have phone numbers to contact for advice when you are sent home.
+They are there to help you.
 So do ask for their help with any questions or difficulties you have.

 • Good Practice in Health Care.
 Continent Urinary Diversion